rdoetjes/dittle/README.md

     - **Requirement**: You must be immediately adjacent to a die to jump it.
     - **Requirement**: There must be at least one empty space between each die being jumped.
 - **Tilt + Jump**: Tilt the die once, then perform a jump (Straight or L-shaped).
 The upward number remains constant during the jump phase.
+- **Forced foreward move**: After 4 consecutive horizontal moves, you are forced to move forwards, unless not possible.

 ### Winning
 The game ends immediately when one player has **all seven dice** in the opponent’s base row.